Introduction to Forex Elliott Wave Analysis

 - Finalising a stop-loss point

-- Entering Forex trading and stop-loss order
+- Entering Forex trading and placing a stop-loss order

 - Considering optimum profits and stops